 Allergy Medicine Tips for Children

 You can't cure your child’s allergies, but you can help your little one feel better.

 When your child has an allergic reaction, his body releases a chemical called histamine.
 That’s what makes his nose stuffy or runny.
 It can also make his eyes itchy and watery.

 Antihistamines are usually the first medications used to treat allergies.
-Like their name suggests, they work by blocking the effect of histamine.
+Like their name suggests, they block the effect of histamine.

 Things to Know:

 - Some are short-acting and are taken every 4 to 6 hours.

 - Longer-acting timed-release ones are taken every 12 to 24 hours.